 Schedule Planner can assist students in planning their schedule.
 Schedule Planner allows students to identify courses they need to take and helping them build possible schedules based around their availability and course preferences.

 The Interdisciplinary Studies team offers students the option to schedule both in-person and virtual advisement appointments.
 When scheduling appointments, students are able to designate which meeting method they would prefer.
-Please note that for in-person meetings students must adhere to the university COVID-19 vaccination and masking policies.
-Masks are required to be worn at all times during in-person appointments.
-Additionally students are encouraged to bring their own technology to their appointment to review their course plan and degree evaluation.
+Students are encouraged to bring their own technology to their appointment to review their course plan and degree evaluation.

 Virtual meetings are held on WebEx, available for free to Southern students.
 We can also connect with students via Microsoft Teams, also available for free to Southern students.
 No download is required for WebEx.
 Simply follow the meeting link provided to you when you scheduled your appointment and select the option “Join from your browser.”
 If you would prefer, you can also access the meeting via one of the WebEx apps, available for free download and no account is required to access/join meetings.
 You may download the WebEX application on your computer, tablet/iPad, or phone so that you can connect with ease a few moments prior to your appointment time.